michaelshiloh/motorShieldAndBluefruit/README.md

 ![121](images/bluefruit/121.jpg)

-Check each solder joint as you make it that it is nice and shiny and that you haven't accidentally soldered two pins together:
+Check each solder joint as you make it that it is nice and shiny and that you haven't accidentally soldered two pins together.

+As you solder each wire, remember to trim off the excess wire very close:

 ![124](images/bluefruit/124.jpg)